 On December 19, 2016, AltaGas received approval from the BCOGC for Townsend Phase 2 and to retrofit the existing shallow-cut Townsend Facility to a deep-cut facility at a future date if AltaGas elects to do so.
 AltaGas will be constructing Townsend Phase 2 in two separate gas processing trains.
-The first train will be a 99 Mmcf/d shallow-cut gas processing facility to be located on the existing Townsend site, adjacent to the currently operating Townsend Facility.
-NGL produced from Townsend Phase 2 is expected to be transported approximately 70 km to AltaGas' North Pine Facility via existing and planned NGL pipelines owned by AltaGas.
-On February 22, 2017, the Board of Directors approved a positive FID for the first train of Townsend Phase 2.
-Long-lead major equipment has been ordered and the first train of Townsend Phase 2 is expected to begin commercial operation in October 2017.
-The first train of Townsend Phase 2 and the field compression equipment are expected to be fully contracted with Painted Pony under a 20-year take-or-pay agreement.
+On February 22, 2017, the Board of Directors approved a positive FID for the Townsend 2A phase of Townsend Phase 2 and the field compression equipment.
+Commissioning of Townsend 2A and the field compression equipment was completed on October 1, 2017.
+For further details, see below under the heading "Business of the Corporation - Gas Business - Field Gathering and Processing and Transmission - Townsend 2A".

-In January 2017, AltaGas reached a positive final investment decision on the Ridley Island Propane Export Terminal.
-The Ridley Island Propane Export Terminal is expected to be the first propane export facility off the west coast of Canada.
-The site is near Prince Rupert, British Columbia, on a section of land leased by Ridley Terminals Inc. from the Prince Rupert Port Authority.
-The locational advantage of the site is very short shipping distances to markets in Asia, notably a 10-day shipping time compared to 25-days from the U.S. Gulf Coast.
-The brownfield site also benefits from excellent railway access and a world class marine jetty with deep water access to the Pacific Ocean.
-Construction is expected to begin in the first quarter of 2017.
-The Ridley Island Propane Export Terminal is expected to be in service by the first quarter of 2019.
-For further details on this project see sub-heading "Gas Business - Energy Export".
+In January 2017, AltaGas reached a positive FID on RIPET.
+RIPET is expected to be the first propane export facility off the west coast of Canada.
+The site is near Prince Rupert, British Columbia, and is subleased from RTI, which has a headlease with the PRPA.
+The site has a locational advantage given very short shipping distances to markets in Asia, notably a 10-day shipping time compared to 25 days from the U.S. Gulf Coast.
+The brownfield site also benefits from excellent railway access and ample deep water access to the Pacific Ocean.
+AltaGas' arrangements with RTI gives AltaGas access to extensive land and water rights and a world class marine jetty which allows for the efficient loading of Very Large Gas Carriers that can access key global markets.
+Propane from British Columbia and Alberta will be transported to the facility using 50-60 rail cars a day through the existing CN rail network.
+On May 5, 2017, AltaGas LPG Limited Partnership, a wholly-owned subsidiary of AltaGas, and Vopak, formed RILE LP for the development of RIPET.
+AltaGas' subsidiaries hold a 70 percent interest in RILE LP, with Vopak holding the remaining 30 percent interest.
+Construction of RIPET began in April 2017 and is expected to be in service in the first quarter of 2019.
+RIPET is expected to ship 1.2 million tonnes of propane per annum (which is equivalent to approximately 40,000 Bbls/d of export capacity.
+For further details on this project see below under the heading "Business of the Corporation - Gas Business - Energy Export".